siv12345/ISC-Java/README.md

+# ISC Java GitHub Repository
+  All programs done by us are organized here, by person.
+All of these will be used for the Computer Application project
-### List of Programs
+## List of Programs for ISC
-  This repository contains a list of all the programs that need to be completed for the ISC 2018 project
-## String Handling
+#### String Handling

   1. Encrytion-decryption related to shifting
   2. Palindromic word